Understanding the Music Validation Tool

 - Utterance was not actually issued but was still executed by the device.

 See Music Validation Certification Requirements and Troubleshooting to learn more about the causes and resolutions for common test failures.

 AVS AudioPlayer API Validation

-AVS AudioPlayer API Validation validates that all of the API events implemented by the device firmware are executed in the correct order.
+AVS AudioPlayer API Validation validates that all of the API events implemented by the device or device companion app are executed in the correct order.
 This validation has the following components: